maestro-server/webdocs/docs/installing/index.rst

 ..
 Warning::
     * MAESTRO_REPORT_URI - Enpoint API of Discovery - default port is 5010
     * MAESTRO_DATA_URI - Enpoint API of Data App - default port is 5000
+    * MAESTRO_SECRETJWT - Hash to crypt JWT strings and connections between Server App (need to be the same)

 **Env variables**